brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 ```
 ![FinkSQL User Question](/files/img/flinkSQLUglyUserQuestions.png)

 Wow that looks horrible!
 What the heck is that?
 Where is the user question?
 Don't panic.
 This happens all the time.
-New developer add data to topics with out knowing what a schema registry is.
+New developers add data to topics with out knowing what the schema registry is.
 Without a schema FlinkSQL can't process the user questions.
-Luckily we now process schemaless data in FlinkSQL!
-Well that what its called. [https://docs.confluent.io/cloud/current/flink/how-to-guides/process-schemaless-events.html](https://docs.confluent.io/cloud/current/flink/how-to-guides/process-schemaless-events.html)
+Luckily we now process schemaless data in FlinkSQL! [https://docs.confluent.io/cloud/current/flink/how-to-guides/process-schemaless-events.html](https://docs.confluent.io/cloud/current/flink/how-to-guides/process-schemaless-events.html)

 How do you process schemaless events?
 Its simple you ad a schema after the fact.
 No, really.
+That is how your process schemaless data in FlinkSQL, you add a schema.
 Lets do that now.
 Go to the user_questions topic and add a data contract.
 Then click the schema tab, add a new schema, make sure it is of type JSON.
 Add in the following Schema that defines the role and content.
 We don't have to use this schema we can set any we like.
-I use this schema because its easy, simple and yet powerful and I like it.
+I use this schema because its easy, simple and yet powerful, and I like it.

 ```
 {